ENCYCLOPEDIC ENTRY

 Xenocrysts are a Girl's Best Friend

-Diamonds are formed in the Earth's upper mantle.
+Diamonds are formed in Earth's upper mantle.
 A type of igneous rock called kimberlite is known for carrying xenocrysts of diamonds to the surface, where they can be mined.
 Kimberlite was named after the rich Kimberley mine in South Africa, where a diamond rush began in 1871.

 Media Credits